 It's best to pre-arrange drop and pick up to and from each end of the walk.

-The lake is surrounded by snow capped peaks.
-In the background you can see Mt Ngauruhoe and Mt Tongariro and if the weather is clear enough you can see the east and west coasts of NZ.
-Riding a chair lift to the Knoll Ridge Chalet, being the highest restaurant in NZ at 2000 metres.
+The lake is surrounded by snow-capped peaks.
+In the background you can see Mt Ngauruhoe (Mt Doom in the Lord of the Rings) and Mt Tongariro, and if the weather is clear enough the east and west coasts of New Zealand.
+Riding a chair lift to the Knoll Ridge Chalet is an experience that takes you to the highest restaurant in New Zealand at 2000 metres.

 Tama Lakes